chirag-ganguli/pro-recorder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
+about: Report a bug or unexpected behavior in Pro Recorder
 description: Report a bug or unexpected behavior in Pro Recorder
 title: '[BUG]: '
 labels: ['bug', 'needs-triage']